camunda/camunda/migration/README.md

 * The names of the json files MUST be the same as the index/template names.
 * The function createNewTemplates takes every file in folder create/template to execute a PUT template request.
 * The function createNewIndex takes every file in folder create/index to execute a PUT index request.
+* The script *create.sh* executes the put template and put index request.

 ### Create pipelines for migration

 * Add for each index that should be migrated a create pipeline request as payload in json file in pipelines folder
 * The names of the json files MUST be the same as the pipeline names.
-* The function createPipelines takes every file in folder pipelines to execute a PUT pipeline request.
+* The script *pipeline.sh* takes every file in folder pipelines to execute a PUT pipeline request.

 ### Reindex from old to new schema